q3769/chunk4j/README.md

 new ChunkStitcher.Builder().build()
 ```

 Both of those aspects, though, can be customized.
-The following stitcher will discard a group of chunks if 2 seconds
+The following stitcher will discard a group of chunks if 2 seconds of
-have passed since the stitcher was asked to stitch the very first chunk of the group, but hasn't received all the chunks
+time have passed since the stitcher was asked to stitch the very first chunk of the group, but hasn't received all the
-needed to restore the whole group back to the original data unit:
+chunks needed to restore the whole group back to the original data unit:

 ```
 new ChunkStitcher.Builder().maxStitchTimeMillis(2000).build()